This training material will come around most topics of what is good to know in order to perform FFT analysis with high efficiency.

 Free markers can be freely added.
 The marker shows us the frequency of the peak at which it stands and its amplitude.

-Interpolation - estimating frequency and amplitude
+Improve peak accuracy - estimating frequency and amplitude

 In the example below, we have a signal with a frequency of 256.5 Hz and an amplitude of 1.
 The frequency resolution in our case is 2 Hz.
 When we add a free marker on the peak (non-interpolated), we see that the marker is at 256 Hz and has an amplitude of 0,97 (because the amplitude is split between two peaks).